MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_CreditsRefunds.md

 Microsoft Advertising will issue credits and refunds for the following reasons:

 - [Invalid clicks](hlp_BA_CONC_AboutPreventingInvalidClicks.md).
-- If your account is deactivated and you have a positive prepay balance or a negative postpay balance.​
+- If your account is deactivated and you have a positive prepay balance or a negative postpay balance.â€‹
 - If your account is deactivated by Microsoft Advertising for any reason, Microsoft Advertising reserves the right to issue refunds for payments made at its sole discretion.
-For more information, see our ​[Microsoft Advertising policies](https://go.microsoft.com/fwlink/?linkid=2295044).
+For more information, see our â€‹[Microsoft Advertising policies](https://go.microsoft.com/fwlink/?linkid=2295044).

 Microsoft Advertising does not issue credits for other reasons, including poor ad performance or ROI, system or tool downtime, test accounts or campaigns, and bank overdraft fees.